pubky/mainline/mainline-next/docs/roadmap.md

 ## 6. IPv6 Server Support

-Extend server mode to IPv6 only after the secure IPv6 client and IPv4 server milestones are complete.
+Extend server mode to IPv6 only after the IPv6 client and IPv4 server milestones are complete.
 Apply the same token, validation, storage, overload, and amplification controls to IPv6 traffic.
 Add rate limiting by meaningful IPv6 network prefix so clients cannot evade limits by rotating addresses within one allocation.

-Milestones 3, 4, and 5 may proceed independently after the hardened IPv4
+Milestones 1a through 1d are ordered.
+Milestones 3, 4, and 5 may proceed
-client.
+independently after the hardened IPv4 client.
 Milestone 6 depends on milestones 4 and 5.